Provincial Reconnaissance Unit: Structure

-The PRUs served in both an investigatory function and as a paramilitary force to attack the VC infrastructure.
+The PRUs served in both an investigatory function and as a paramilitary force to attack VC infrastructure.
 Before 1967 the PRUs existed at the provincial level and less than half of the provinces in South Vietnam had such units.
 They ranged in size from 30 to 300 men, depending on the size of the province and the need for their services by the provincial chiefs and the CIA.
 District Intelligence and Operation Coordinating Centers (DIOCC) would be staffed by representatives from the CIA’s Census Grievance, PRU, Rural Development and Police Special Branch, along with the National Police and Military Security Service.
 They would be run by the district chief’s S-2 and advised by an American officer.
 Many of the early PRU units were organized along strictly military lines since they were often employed in military operations against main force VC units.
 In 1967, when Civil Operations and Rural Development Support (CORDS) took over operation of the PRU program, the CIA decided to give the PRU a countrywide presence and a standard table of organization for a PRU team.
 It was decided that each PRU team would consist of 18 men broken down into three six-man squads.
 The senior squad leader in each team became the team leader.
 The idea was to assign an 18-man PRU team to each district so the team could react quickly to any targets identified by the DIOCC in that district.
 In theory, each province would be given enough PRU teams for one to be assigned to each DIOCC.
 This new organization went into effect in late 1967 and was maintained until the PRUs were integrated into the National Police in 1973.
 This new national-level PRU organization resulted in most districts receiving an 18-man PRU team, which meant that small provinces with only a few districts or no districts had fewer than 50 PRU members assigned while larger, more populous provinces with many districts had as many as 300 PRU members assigned.
 In total, 4,000 to 6,000 Vietnamese PRU personnel were assigned countrywide to the program during the years 1967 to 1973.

 A typical post-1967 provincial PRU organization was the one found in Tây Ninh Province in III Corps.
 In this organization, each of the four districts in Tây Ninh Province was assigned an 18-man PRU team and an additional 18-man team was assigned to the capital of the province as a “city team” that could mount operations in the densely populated Tây Ninh or be used to reinforce one or more of the district teams.
 A very small headquarters cell consisting of the South Vietnamese PRU commander; his deputy, who was also the leader of the Tây Ninh PRU team; and an operations/intelligence officer provided the staff planning and interagency coordination for the province.
 According to the Marines assigned to the PRU, this form of organizational structure worked well despite the paucity of personnel assigned to staff duties.